 The Department of Psychological Sciences attempts to provide an assistantship to every graduate student, if funds are available.
 At times, there may be graduate assistantships available in other departments on campus.
 In the Department of Psychological Sciences, graduate students who hold assistantships might be involved with faculty research, assist faculty in teaching psychology classes, teach laboratories, or be engaged in applied work, among other activities.
 Placement of graduate students with faculty members is based on the experience and background of the student, the similarity of interests of the student and faculty member, and the faculty member's needs.
 It is recommended that students contact faculty with whom they are interested in working to gain an understanding of what an assistantship with that professor would involve.

 The amount of the stipends may vary, depending on the particular assistantship duties.
 Assistantships are assigned through the Psychological Sciences Department Chair or his/her representative.
 Once appointed, graduate assistants must maintain a GPA of 3.0 in all course work.
-If interested in obtaining an assistantship, applicants should also complete and submit the Graduate Assistantship Application Form to the Graduate School, preferably by March 1st.

 The Graduate School also provides funds for supplemental graduate assistantships (Super GAs) and graduate fellowships based on merit and rank in the applicant pool.
 These awards typically provide a student with an assistantship stipend, as well as a full or partial tuition waiver.
 No application is necessary for the Super GA; all applicants will be considered for this award.
 Likewise, no application is necessary for the graduate fellowship award, but students who are eligible will be asked to provide materials for evaluation.